-Lot 50-Kanyanyapilla is a dunal sand deposit from a small coastal bay circa one million years ago in the mid Pleistocene Age.
+Lot 50-Kanyanyapilla is part of a dunal sand deposit from a small coastal bay circa one million years ago in the mid Pleistocene Age.
 B. J. Cooper, S.A.
 Department of Mines and Energy, undertook a geological survey of the Willunga Embayment (published 1979).
 In the geological cross section below, L50K is to the coastal (left) side of bore hole WLG 42 on the slope down to the valley floor.

 Pre-European Vegetation, Willunga Basin